cap-js-community/mtx-tool/docs/tenant-registry/index.md

 ## Update Dependencies

 The point of this command is comparatively complex and it will be rarely needed.
-The first part of the tenant onboarding process requires an xsapp to publish a list of multitenancy services, i.e., it's "dependencies".
+The first part of the tenant onboarding process requires an xsapp to publish a list of multitenancy services, i.e. it's "dependencies".
 These services will then trust JWTs from the xsapp's uaa for that tenant's subaccont.

 Now, if the xsapp developers want to add a new multitenancy service, but already have subscribed tenants, then you get